A primal-dual interior-point relaxation method with global and rapidly local convergence for nonlinear programs: Introduction

 Primal-dual interior-point methods have been demonstrated to be a class of very efficient methods for solving problem \reff{prob1-1}--\reff{prob1-2}.
-For example, for nonlinear programs, the readers can consult \cite{ByrGiN00,ByrHrN99,CheGol06,curtis12,CurGoR17,ForGil98,GerGil04,GoOrTo03,LiuSun01,LiuYua07,NocOzW12,ShaVan00,UlbUlV04,VanSha99,WacBie06} and the references there in.
+For example, for nonlinear programs, the readers can consult \cite{ByrGiN00,ByrHrN99,CheGol06,curtis12,CurGoR17,ForGil98,GerGil04,GoOrTo03,NocOzW12,ShaVan00,UlbUlV04,VanSha99,WacBie06} and the references there in.
 Generally, by requiring $x$ to be an interior-point, primal-dual interior-point methods solve the logarithmic-barrier subproblem \bea \min_x\quad f(x)-\mu\sum_{j=1}^n\ln x_j\quad\hbox{s.t.}\quad h(x)=0 \eea or its corresponding parametric Karush-Kuhn-Tucker (KKT) system, where $\mu>0$ is a barrier parameter which is held fixed when solving the subproblem \reff{lgbp} or its parametric KKT system.
 Different from subproblem \reff{cgtp} in the form, problem \reff{lgbp} is an equality constrained nonlinear program with logarithmic-barrier terms.
-Although all those effective algorithms for equality constrained nonlinear programming seem to be applicable to the subproblem, their convergence to a KKT point of the original problem may be jammed by the interior-point requirement (see \cite{BenShV04,WacBie00}).
+Although all those effective algorithms for equality constrained nonlinear programming seem to be applicable to the subproblem, their convergence to a KKT point of the original problem may fail even for a well-posed problem (that is, a problem with a unique solution at which the second-order sufficient optimality conditions hold, see \cite{BenShV04,WacBie00}).

-Relieving the interior-point affect on the convergence, the numerical performance and the jamming difficulty of line-search interior-point methods has been one of topics of the optimization research in recent years.
-For example, some warm-starting interior-point methods for linear programming have focused on relaxing the primal and dual interior-point limitations (see \cite{BS0,EngAnV09}).
+Improving the jamming difficulty (i.e., the failure of global convergence to a KKT point), the rapid convergence and the numerical performance of interior-point methods has been one of the main topics of the optimization research in recent years.
+For example, some warm-starting interior-point methods for linear programming have focused on relaxing the primal and dual interior-point limitations (see \cite{BS0,EngAnV09}) when the iterate is close to the solution.
 These methods were also extended to solve nonlinear programming in \cite{BS}.
 Numerical results in \cite{BS,EngAnV09} have shown that the warm-starting technique could improve the performance of interior-point methods for linear and nonlinear programming.
+Most recently, \cite{HHY19} investigated how the update of the barrier parameter affects the convergence of classic interior-point methods for convex and nonconvex optimization.
+Furthermore, \cite{HY18} proposed a one-phase interior-point method for nonconvex optimization with general inequality constraints, and showed that, by careful initialization and updates of the slack variables, the proposed method can be guaranteed to have more robust global convergence properties and will closely resemble successful algorithms from linear programming.